LISTENAI/commands-mcp/README.md

       * `required`: Whether the argument is required (defaults to `false`).
       * `default`: The default value for the argument, if it is not required.
     * `command`: The command to run.
 Supports [Handlebars](https://handlebarsjs.com/guide/expressions.html) templating for arguments.
+    * `shell`: The shell used to execute the command.
+Defaults to "bash" on Unix-like systems and "powershell" on Windows.
+Also supports "python" for using Python script in the command.

 ## Built-in tools